kiranm03/CurrencyExchange/README.md

-# CurrencyExchange API
+# Currency Exchange API

 ## Overview
-The CurrencyExchange API is a solution designed to handle currency exchange operations, including quotes and transfers.
+The Currency Exchange API is a solution designed to handle currency exchange operations, including quotes and transfers.
 It is built using a modular architecture with separate projects for API, Application, Domain, Infrastructure, and Contracts.

 ## Project Structure